RxLaboratory/Duik/src-docs/duik/docs/duik-faq.md

 To change the mode of the user interface and switch to _Normal_ or _Expert_ mode, go to the [settings](settings.md) panel.

+### When using some tools, this alert is shown: `Internal Verification Failure: Unexpected match name searched for in group" ( 29::0 )`, what can I do?

+This is a bug in After Effects CC2014 and CC2014.1, it is not an issue from Duik.
+Update After Effects to CC2014.2, or upgrade to a newer version.

 ## Changes between Duik Bassel, Duik 15 and older versions

 ### Duik 15 came with an installer, Duik Bassel is just a zip, why?